KlipperScreen/KlipperScreen/docs/Configuration.md

 gcode: MY_HEATSOAK_MACRO
 ```

-There is an special preheat setting named cooldown to do additional things when the _cooldown_ button is pressed
+There is a special preheat setting named cooldown to do additional things when the _cooldown_ button is pressed
 for example:

 ```